balder-dev/balder/doc/source/basics/execution_mechanism.rst

 As you can see there are still some variations, we do not want to be executed.
 For example in the ``Variation3`` our scenario device ``ClientDevice`` is mapped to the server device ``MyServerDevice1``, but this doesn't make sense, we want a client device here.
-But wait - how should balder know this?
+But wait - how should Balder know this?
 Only the name is an indication that these two elements do not go together..

 They need some :ref:`Features`!